 I’m often surprised by how relieved friends, acquaintances, and family members can be when I suggest we no longer do a gift exchange.

-If gift giving is causing you stress, both in planning and financially, there’s a good chance it is causing the recipient stress too.
+If gift-giving is causing you stress, both in planning and financially, there’s a good chance it is causing the recipient stress too.

-If gift giving is your love language, try to simmer down the level in which you give.
-Maybe look to share a fresh baked loaf of bread or a used book with a note, rather than a gift you aren’t even sure they will love.
+If gift-giving is your love language, try to simmer down the level in which you give.
+Maybe look to share a fresh-baked loaf of bread or a used book with a note, rather than a gift you aren’t even sure they will love.

-Often times, it is the thoughtful, homemade gifts that are more appreciated than the obligatory gifts that really only add to someone else’s clutter.
+Oftentimes, it is the thoughtful, homemade gifts that are more appreciated than the obligatory gifts that really only add to someone else’s clutter.

-10 – Obligations
+10 – Declutter your obligations

 In order to simplify your entire holiday season, try to cut out the excess obligations that are cluttering your calendar.